Chong-THU/LiuChong/research.md

     _Finance and Trade Economics_, R&R.

-2. <u>Chong Liu</u>.
+2. <u>Chong Liu</u> and Bangxi Li.

-    "Is There Fictionalization in China's Economy?
-A Comparative Analysis of Marxist Political Economy" (in Chinese)
+    “The Study of Economic Growth from the Perspective of Production Theory: Marx, Neoclassical and Post-Keynesian” (in Chinese)

-    _China Review of Political Economy_, R&R.
+    _China Social Science Review_, R&R.

 3. <u>Chong Liu</u> and Bangxi Li.